Learn About Randomization

 Maximal procedure

 Among MTI procedures, the maximal procedure is often considered best at reducing the overall predictability of treatment assignment.
-It does this by constructing all possible ways participants might be randomized into groups, and constructing a course of randomization that is just as likely as any other course.
+It does this by constructing all possible ways participants might be randomized into arms, and constructing a course of randomization that is just as likely as any other course.

-In a maximal procedure the probability of assignment to a treatment depends on the current imbalance between groups and on the number of participants remaining to be randomized (i.e., how many allocations remain in the randomization sequence).
+In a maximal procedure the probability of assignment to a treatment depends on the current imbalance between arms and on the number of participants remaining to be randomized (i.e., how many allocations remain in the randomization sequence).

 Asymptotic maximal procedure